AlbinHall/mildew-detection/README.md

 Quick project summary
 General Information
 Mildew is an fungus that can infect the leafs of the cherry tree.
 A leaf from the cherry tree is collected.
-Visual criteria are used to detect mildew infection.
+Visual criteria are used to detect mildew fungus.
-The mildew infection is devistating to the cherry tree farmers and takes alot of time for the farm workers to detect and handle
+The mildew fungus is devistating to the cherry tree farmers and takes alot of time for the farm workers to detect and handle Project Dataset
-Project Dataset
-The available dataset contains 5643 out of +27 thousand images taken from blood smear workflow (when a drop of blood it taken on a glass slide) of cells that are parasitized or uninfected with malaria.
-Link to addition ainformation
+The dataset is containing 4208 pictures and is taken from [kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves/code)
 Business requirements
-The client is interested to have a study to visually differentiate between a parasite contained and uninfected cell.
+The client is interested in a study to differentiate between a Mildew contained leaf and a healthy leaf.
-The client is interested to tell whether a given cell contains malaria parasite or not.
+The client is interested in telling whether a given leaf(tree) contains mildew or not.
-Page 2: Cells Visualizer
+Page 2: leaves visualizer
 It will answer business requirement 1
-Checkbox 1 - Difference between average and variability image Checkbox 2 - Differences between average parasitized and average uninfected cells Checkbox 3 - Image Montage
+Checkbox 1 - Difference between average and variability image Checkbox 2 - Differences between average mildew containing and average healthy leaf Checkbox 3 - Image Montage
-Page 3: Malaria Detector
+Page 3: Mildew Detector
-Business requirement 2 information - "The client is interested to tell whether a given cell contains malaria parasite or not."
+Business requirement 2 information - "The client is interested to tell whether a given leaf contains Mildew fungus or not."
-Link to download a set of parasite contained and uninfected cell images for live prediction.
+Link to download a set of mildew contained and healthy leaf images for live prediction.
 User Interface with a file uploader widget.
-The user should upload multiple malaria cell image.
-It will display the image and a prediction statement, indicating if the cell is infected or not with malaria and the probability associated with this statement.
+The user should upload multiple mildew leaf image.
+It will display the image and a prediction statement, indicating if the leaf is containing mildew or not and the probability associated with this statement.
 Table with image name and prediction results.
 Download button to download table.
 Page 4: Project Hypothesis and Validation